ronaldoi9/my_instagram_bot/README.md

 # my_instagram_bot
-Instagram bot developed in python to liking photos, follow user and unfollow users
+Instagram bot developed in python using Selenium WebDriver to liking photos, follow user and unfollow users